craiggwilson/craiggwilson.github.io/_drafts/building_a_driver/mongodb-drivers-member-discovery.md

 }
 {% endhighlight %}

 So, that's great.
 We have all the information we need.
-Each driver periodically calls isMaster on each of the members it knows about and uses that information to determine whether the server is able to receive CRUD operations.
+Each driver periodically calls isMaster on each of the members it knows about and uses that information to determine any members it doesn't know about or members that it knows about that it shouldn't.
 As new members get added, or old members get removed, the 3 fields containing members(hosts, passives, arbiters) change and the driver can then add or remove the member from it's internal members list.
 Piece of cake, right?

 Actually, yes; it's really pretty simple.
 But there are most certainly some issues that come up.
 For instance: